 Shirley Hex

-Born in 1941, Shirley Hex has been a fundamental contributor to the millinery industry for many years.
-She works with renown couture houses and as a lecturer at the Royal College of Art.
+Shirley Hex was a fundamental contributor to the millinery industry for many years.
+She worked with renowned couture houses and as a lecturer at the Royal College of Art.

-She has been a lecturer at the Royal College of Art, teaching many famous milliners like Philip Tracy and Ian Bennett, while still making hats for HM Queen Elizabeth ll.
+She was a lecturer at the Royal College of Art, teaching many famous milliners like Philip Tracy and Ian Bennett, while still making hats for HM Queen Elizabeth ll.

 Another memory from Stephen Jones, as published on Wikipedia: